A Foodcentric Life

 Ingredients for creamy avocado dip with basil.

-• Avocados: Be sure they are ripe by gently pressing with your fingers at the top and sides of the avocado.
+• Avocados - Be sure they are ripe by gently pressing with your fingers at the top and sides.
 You want them soft but not squishy (over-ripe).

-• Yogurt: Buy plain Greek yogurt, which gives the dip the rich creaminess and a nice tang.
-Don't buy flavored yogurt like vanilla.
+• Yogurt - Use plain Greek yogurt, which gives the dip creaminess and a nice tang.
+Don't use flavored yogurt like vanilla.

-• Fresh herbs: Basil is my first choice, but you can use other mint-family herbs.
+• Fresh herbs - Basil is my first choice, but you can use other mint-family herbs.
 See the substitutions section.
-Use just the leaves and not the stems for the dip.
+Use just the leaves, not the stems.

-• Citrus juice: Preferably fresh lime juice or fresh lemon juice, for fresh bright flavor.
+• Citrus juice - Preferably fresh lime or lemon juice for bright flavor.

-• Garlic: Use garlic powder or fresh garlic.
-With fresh garlic, chop it very fine and smear it into a paste with the back of your knife so no one bites into a piece of raw garlic.
-Garlic powder blends in and rehydrates quickly.
+• Garlic - Use garlic powder or fresh garlic.
+If using fresh, chop it finely and smear it into a paste with the back of your knife so no one bites into a raw chunk.
+Garlic powder blends in easily.

-• Pepper: I prefer white pepper for this healthy dip recipe but ground black pepper works too.
+• Pepper - I prefer white pepper for this recipe, but ground black pepper works too.

 Chef's tip: How to make avocados ripen faster?
 Place them in a brown paper bag with a banana.
-Bananas contain ethylene, a natural plant hormone.
-It triggers ripening in fruit.
-The paper bag traps the ethylene gas that's produced and speeds up the ripening process.
+Bananas release ethylene, a natural plant hormone that triggers ripening.
+The paper bag traps the gas that's produced and speeds up the ripening process.
 Apples and tomatoes work too.
 Read here about how avocados ripen.

-• For heat: Add a finely chopped jalapeno pepper, a pinch of red pepper flakes, a pinch of cayenne pepper, or a splash of liquid hot sauce.
+• For heat - Add a finely chopped jalapeño, a pinch of red pepper flakes or cayenne, or a splash of your favorite hot sauce.

-• Add a little ground cumin or ground coriander for even more flavor.
+• Extra flavor - Stir in a little ground cumin or ground coriander for a subtle earthy warmth.

 Recipe Instructions